Skip to main content

 Yet some contemporaries were equally harsh when commenting on Quakers and their claims to the moral high ground.
 Pennsylvania Friends were, in truth, partly to blame for a resurgence of hostility toward them.
 Over the preceding decades, they had played a prominent role in creating an increasingly toxic political environment.
 Eighteenth-century Friends turned out to be resourceful and ruthless in working to maintain a decisive influence over public affairs in Pennsylvania even as they became a minority within the colony, much to the irritation of non-Quakers who felt their views should have more sway.
 Their enemies also accused them of reinterpreting their religious principles from one occasion to the next as it served their own interests, so that an ethos of evolving truth became, or so it seemed to their adversaries, a convenient tool of cynical powerbrokers.
 Quaker commitment to pacifism seemed, moreover, both dangerous and callous as Native Americans threatened the lives of frontier settlers, so that their enemies depicted them as Indian lovers and traitors to fellow Pennsylvanians.

 Meanwhile, just as Elizabeth and Henry Drinker reached adulthood, the Society of Friends embarked on a program of internal reforms known as the Quaker Reformation.
 That movement aimed to close what reformers saw as a widening gap between values that Friends claimed to hold dear and their actual behavior.
 Reformers called for the stricter enforcement of codes regulating personal conduct and sought to instill a renewed sense of corporate identity.
 As colonial society became increasingly diverse and cosmopolitan, Friends should turn inward and become as far as possible a closed community, placing their trust in one another and avoiding the influences of a corrupt outside world.
-Yet when a group of prominent Friends resigned from political office in 1756, declaring that they now believed they could not reconcile their values with active involvement in public life, their neighbors noted that other Quakers continued in office, while yet others worked behind the scenes to shape public policy.
+Yet when a group of prominent Friends resigned from political office in 1756, declaring that they now believed they could not reconcile their values with active involvement in public life, their neighbors noted that other Quakers continued in office, while others worked behind the scenes to shape public policy.
 Wealthy Quaker merchants in particular ensured that the assembly still protected their interests, sometimes at the direct expense of poorer Pennsylvanians.
 As the Society of Friends became increasingly introverted and tribal, so it became ever more vulnerable to accusations of separatism, self-interest, and hypocrisy.

 elizabeth

-A silhouette of Elizabeth Drinker.
+A silhouette of Elizabeth Drinker

 The climate of resentment and suspicion that Friends had helped to create over the preceding decades now came back to haunt them.
 When Quakers began to distance themselves from violent protests against British legislation and when they refused to fight in the Continental Army, not everyone was willing to assume that their motives were honorable.
 After all, merchants such as Henry Drinker stood to surrender significant profits because of the nonimportation agreements, to say nothing of open warfare, and poorer workers whose interests the merchant class had done little to protect over the years now figured prominently among the more radical protesters.
 Based on prior experience, some Philadelphians might well suspect, however unfairly, that the positions taken by affluent Friends were nothing but a flimsy camouflage for self-interest.